gnu-user/guidoless-python/README_INTERPRETER.txt

 Building the Mimp Interpreter
 ----------------------------------------

-1. On Linux computers that have support for makefiles the Mimp interpreter can be built using the following commands.
+1. On Windows computers the Mimp interpreter can be built using the following commands, the Java class path to the library file MUST be provided.

 	cd src/
-	make

-2. On Windows computers the Mimp interpreter can be build using the following commands, the Java class path to the library file MUST be provided.

-	cd src/
 	jjtree Minimp.jjt
 	javacc Minimp.jj
 	javac -cp .;../lib/commons-collections-3.2.1.jar *.java

+2. On Linux computers that have support for makefiles the Mimp interpreter can be built using the following commands.

+	cd src/
+	make

 3. Alternatively, you can use the pre-built JAR file, Mimp.jar, which is